Get exclusive member benefits & effect social change. Join Today

 This blood test analyzes iron stores.

-This blood test shows B12 levels and determines if they are too low.
+This blood test shows vitamin B-12 levels and determines if they are too low.

-This blood test reveals if folic acid levels are too low.
+This blood test reveals if serum folate levels are too low.

 This test applies a chemical to a stool specimen to see if blood is present.
 If the test is positive, it means that blood is being lost anywhere in the gastrointestinal tract, from the mouth to the rectum.
 Problems like stomach ulcers, ulcerative colitis, and colon cancer can cause blood to be in stool.

-Based on the results of these tests, doctors may order additional studies such as an upper GI, barium enema, Chest x-rays, or CAT scan of the abdomen.
+Based on the results of these tests, doctors may order additional studies such as an upper GI, a barium enema, chest X-rays, or a CT scan of your abdomen.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.